mahib1/EDW_Semester4/readme.md

    git clone https://github.com/yourusername/edw-assignments.git
    ```

-2. Find the Repository in your system file Explorer
+2. Find the Repository in your system file Explorer.
 3. Open the project with KiCAD.